 Mental health: why we’re all sick under neoliberalism (Ray Filar, Transformation, Open Democracy)

 There may finally be a way to stop abuse by anti-abortion protesters (The Guardian)

-The image is used under a creative commons license with thanks to Sarah on Flickr.
-It shows person, with their back to the camera, standing in the middle of a barren landscape.
-There are mountains in the distance and the person is standing with their head to the side as if braced against the wind.
+The image is used under a creative commons license with thanks to Stefan on Flickr.
+It shows person, with their back to the camera, standing in the middle of a beach.
+It is sunny but looks cold.
+There is seaweed on the beach close to the camera and low hills and an island at the back of the image.